Editing Project: Overview

 Register and join a team

-Before you get started editing, you’re going to need an iFixit account.
+Before you start editing, you’re going to need an iFixit account.
 You also need to join a team, even if you are working individually.
 Being on a team allows us to track your work, and gives you “student privileges” that prevent outsiders from editing your work.

 - Use your name and school email when signing up for the account.